wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 Before you begin, ensure you have the following:

-Duo Account: A Duo administrator account to configure your Duo application.
+- Duo Account: A Duo administrator account to configure your Duo application.
-Asgardeo Account: Access to your Asgardeo console with administrative privileges.
+- Asgardeo Account: Access to your Asgardeo console with administrative privileges.
-Duo Integration Key, Secret Key, and API Hostname: These will be generated when setting up Duo for your application.

 ## Configure Duo Security Application